Content Map Terms

 - Even though your child may not eat the food, it is important to keep serving it so that your child can see other family members enjoying it.
 Also, your child should not think that meals are going to be planned only around his or her food preferences.
 Remember, you are in charge of deciding which foods are served at meals and snacks.

 If you are feeling out of control over your own eating habits or weight, your child may be learning some poor eating habits from you.
 See a registered dietitian, your doctor, or a mental health professional experienced with eating problems, if needed.
+For more information, see the topics Healthy Eating and Weight Management.

 Encouraging healthy choices